Comparisons12 min read

 Cons of SiteGround:

-• Staging only on GrowBig and above
+• Staging only kicks in at GrowBig and above

 Feature-by-Feature Breakdown: Kinsta vs SiteGround for WordPress 2026